wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/engaged-reports-with-viva-goals/includes/activity-engagement.md

 To keep track of people and teams within Viva Goals, you can **Follow** them.
 Following an individual or team will automatically begin sending you updates about their OKR progress.

-For example, if you collaborate with a particular team on a regular basis, you can choose to follow them and receive automatic updates about their performance.
+For example, if you collaborate with a particular team regularly, you can choose to follow them and receive automatic updates about their performance.

 To **Follow** a Team or Individual: